QaysAlnajjad/eks-infrastructure/README.md

   * removed terraform plan from PR checks
   * kept backend-independent validation steps

+### Note on tfsec Findings

+Some tfsec findings shown in the walkthrough are intentionally not fully remediated in this iteration.

+The goal of this project is to demonstrate awareness of security issues and the ability to prioritize them, rather than to enforce a fully hardened configuration.

+In real-world environments, not all findings are addressed immediately.
+Decisions are made based on impact, cost, and operational context.
+This repository reflects that approach by highlighting the findings while deferring certain improvements.

 ### Why `terraform plan/apply` is not part of PR checks